BVP M-80: Characteristics

 The M-80A is armed with one 20 mm gun, co-axial machine gun 7.62 mm and twin launcher for wire-guided anti-tank missiles.
 It is NBC protected, fire suppression system, inside heating and water ejecting system.
 It is fully amphibious and can perform crossing of any water barrier without previous preparations.
 Max. speed at water is 7 km/h.
 Crew consist of three, driver, commander and gun operator and in the after compartment, there is space for six fully equipped infantrymen who can engage the enemy with personal armament through six gun slits on both vehicle sides and back doors and one squad leader who commands infantry upon exiting the vehicle.
 Infantry leaves IFV through two doors at the back of the vehicle.

-The standard versions (BVP M-80 and M-80A) mounted a Hispano-Suiza HS.804 20mm autocannon that has an effective range of about 1500 meters and, depending on ammunition type, is able to penetrate around 20mm of RHAe (Rolled Homogeneous Armour equivalency).
+The standard BVP M-80 and M-80A variants mount a Hispano-Suiza HS.804 20mm autocannon that has an effective range of about 1,500 meters and, depending on ammunition type, is able to penetrate around 20mm RHAe (rolled homogeneous armour equivalency).

-In 1978 the technical-military council of Yugoslav People's Army decided that a larger caliber gun would be necessary to counter the increasingly heavy armor of possible enemy armored fighting vehicles and began development of a new turret to house the larger weapon.
-This requirement led to the development of the Zastava 30mm autocannon M86 in 1985 and a new turret "Vidra" – later designated: M91.
-In addition to the new gyro stabilized 30mm auto-cannon, the new turret was equipped with smoke grenade launchers, improved day/night sights, and the ability to fire SACLOS 9M14 Malyutka ATGMs.
-The turret is rotated by servo-hydraulics and the main gun is elevated and depressed by electric motor.
+In 1978, the technical-military council of Yugoslav People's Army decided that a larger caliber gun would be necessary to counter the increasingly heavy armor of possible enemy armored fighting vehicles and began development of a new turret to house the larger weapon.
+This requirement led to the development of the Zastava M86 30mm autocannon in 1985 and a new turret called Vidra, which was later designated the M91.
+In addition to the new gyrostabilized 30mm autocannon, the new turret was equipped with smoke grenade launchers, improved day/night sights, and the ability to fire Malyutka ATGMs.
+The turret is rotated by servo-hydraulics and the main gun is elevated and depressed using an electric motor.

 Incremental improvements were made to the design of the Vidra turret throughout the late 1990s and early 2000s.
 These improvements would eventually be standardized and incorporated into a thoroughly updated turret and designated M91E.
 Besides being able to mount the original M86 30mm autocannon, the M91E-I and MM91E-II turrets able to accommodate the dual feed Zastava M89 30mm autocannon.

 Development is ongoing on a further modernized turret incorporating more effective ATGM armament.
 Besides BVP M-80 versions, the Vidra turret is offered for modernization or production with other vehicles such as BTR-50.